mafudge/dps-thesis/Draft-Thesis.md

 This research question investigated whether the quantity and classification of student sessions with large language models predicted midterm exam performance (E1).
-Specifically, we examined whether learning session count and task completion sessions count were differentially associated with academic outcomes (*N* = 87).
+Specifically, I examined whether learning session count and task completion sessions count were differentially associated with academic outcomes (*N* = 87).

 The regression model used to test the hypothesis had learning session count and task completion count as independent variables, with midterm exam E1 as the dependent variable.

-**E1 \~ Learning Session Count + Task Completion Session Count**
+**Model 3: E1 \~ Learning Session Count + Task Completion Session
+Count**

 **Alternate Hypothesis for H1**